 How to Encrypt an Email the Hard Way: S/MIME

-5. If your recipient hasn’t purchased a certificate to exchange with you, once again resign yourself to the fact that your email messages with that particularly contact will be less than completely secure.
+4. If your recipient doesn't have their own certificate to exchange with you, once again resign yourself to the fact that your email messages with that particular contact may not be complete secure or end-to-end encrypted.

 Here’s a thorough step-by-step guide to setting up Virtru email encryption, from soup to nuts:

-3. Sign into your webmail account as usual.
+3. Sign into your email account as usual.

 4. Click “Compose Email.”

-5. Toggle the “Protect your message with Virtru” to turn it on.
+5. Toggle “Protect your message with Virtru” to turn it on.
+You'll also have options for additional controls, but they're not necessary.

 And that’s it.
 Really.

-Unlike PGP and S/MIME, Virtru takes almost no time and no configuration.
+Unlike PGP and S/MIME, Virtru email encryption takes almost no time and no configuration.
 You don’t have to manage your own keys or certificates, and you don’t have to get all of your contacts to opt-in, in order to protect your inbox.
-You simply hit an on/off switch.
-Plus, Virtru is completely free, though you can sign up for a Pro account for additional features like email revocation, forwarding control, email expiration, SLA support and more.
+You can send a protected email to anyone, right away: You simply hit an on/off switch.

 Get Started with Email Encryption and Virtru